US Made Supply

 The current edition is NFPA 101-2024, updated on a three-year cycle.
 NFPA 101 is adopted statewide in over 40 US states either directly or through reference in the state building or fire code.
 CMS (Centers for Medicare & Medicaid Services) mandates NFPA 101 for all healthcare facilities participating in Medicare/Medicaid, making it the controlling code for hospitals, nursing homes, and ambulatory surgical centers nationwide.

-Key concept: NFPA 101 treats egress as a three-part system: exit access (the path from any occupied point to an exit), exit (the protected path itself — enclosed stair, exterior door, horizontal exit), and exit discharge (from the exit to the public way).
+Key concept: NFPA 101 treats egress as a three-part system: exit access (the path from any occupied point to an exit), exit (the protected path itself, such as an enclosed stair, exterior door, or horizontal exit), and exit discharge (from the exit to the public way).
 Requirements differ at each stage because the level of protection differs.

 Means of Egress (Chapter 7)